-With a question bot, it is not just the speed, it is also the accuracy with which it responds to web visitors.
+With a question bot, it is not just the speed; it is also the accuracy it responds to web visitors.

-A question bot does not get tired, it is always there to respond quickly, to the customer’s demands.
+A question bot does not get tired; it is always there to respond quickly to its demands.

 2. It helps to engage more with your web visitors